Introduction to Thermoform

 The Draw Backs

-The only downside to this design method is that parts are not ready directly from the print bed, they require post processing with either of the methods that I described above.
-I’ve also noticed that too hot of temperatures can affect the 3D printed parts color and finish.
-It would be best to try this on a scrap piece before you dedicate an important print job to this.
+The only downside to this design method is that parts are not ready directly from the print bed; they require post-processing with either of the techniques that I described above.
+I’ve also noticed that too hot of temperatures can affect the 3D printed parts colour and finish.
+It would be best to try this on a scrap piece before you dedicate an essential print job to this.

-So, today you’ve learned what thermoforming is, what it’s good for, and some of it’s drawbacks.
+So, today you’ve learned what thermoforming is, what it’s suitable for, and some of its drawbacks.
 It’s up to you to either wipe your brain of the last 5-10 minutes or thermoform a 3D printed part……right…… now